mazocode/VOS9-Learn-Assembly-Build-Your-OS/README.md

 ## MBR.EXE

 MBR writes a [master boot record](https://en.wikipedia.org/wiki/Master_boot_record) to a disk.
-The syntax is: MBR.EXE <DRIVE-LETTER> (where drive letter has the same logic as with VDISK).
+The syntax is: MBR.EXE &lt;DRIVE-LETTER&gt; (where drive letter has the same logic as with VDISK).
 The master boot record is the first sector an a disk and holds the partitioning data as well as a tiny program responsible for locating and loading the operating system.

 ![mbr_tool](doc/images/mbr_tool.png)